 Building emergency coordinators serve as an extension of Emergency Management in the preparedness, response, and recovery phases of an emergency.
 They not only add value to the building community by serving in this position, but also to the overall university.

-An additional role of the BEC is to serve as a single point of contact within each building and allowing emergency planners to better disseminate pertinent emergency preparedness information and plans throughout campus buildings.
-In addition, emergency responders are provided with a single, knowledgeable point of contact, within each building that can assist in contacting appropriate departmental personnel and officials in case of an emergency.
+BECs work with Emergency Management to disseminate pertinent emergency preparedness information and plans throughout their building.
+In addition, they provide emergency responders with a single, knowledgeable point of contact who can assist in contacting appropriate departmental personnel and officials in case of an emergency.